 The arts provide a critical avenue for discovery on the wider canvas of a university's mission.
 Knowledge, from the most practically applicable to the most esoteric, is understood and valued ultimately in its context to human perspective.
 The arts provide unique insight to the human condition.
 In addition to the making of new creative work and scholarship, the arts at a university are also a natural and important component to all of the avenues of scholarship, teaching, and service.

 Artists in turn should explore the tools and uses of the scientific method and structured inquiry as surely as they should master the tools of their specific art.
 Critical analysis is the cornerstone of substantive understanding.
 The university must inspire artists to investigate, to collaborate, to experiment, to innovate, and to discover both the strength and limits of artistic expression.
-Once so armed, artists can blossom as individuals while fulfill our unique and critical role to reflect and shape broader understanding.
+Once so armed, artists can blossom as individuals while fulfilling our unique and critical role to reflect and shape broader understanding.

-Art certainly does not need commerce for success, nor should commerce be an anathema to art and artists.
+Art certainly does not need commerce for success, nor should commerce be an odious to art and artists.
 The creative motive, that art has a transformational power that can inspire and energize people, naturally brings artists to the people and therefore the marketplace.
 The university should empower artists with the vision and the skills to succeed in commercial creative industries and as entrepreneurs.